madebykind/madebykind-v3/content/work/artswork.md

   - base51
 weight: 1
 toc: true
+impact:
-impact: "Artswork now has a dynamic online presence that better reflects their mission and engages their community.
-The digital rebrand, refined messaging, and SEO optimisation have made it easier for Artswork to attract new supporters, while the refreshed website provides a seamless experience for users to get involved and make a difference."
+  text: Artswork now has a dynamic online presence that better reflects their mission and engages their community.
+The digital rebrand, refined messaging, and SEO optimisation have made it easier for Artswork to attract new supporters, while the refreshed website provides a seamless experience for users to get involved and make a difference.
+  img: images/work-artswork-photo-4.jpg
+  img_alt: A young man holding his hands in the air in triumphant pose.
 banner_type: standard
 banner_img: images/work-artswork-photo-4.jpg
 banner_img_alt: A young man holding his hands in the air in triumphant pose.